 The course was developed jointly by Chris Hartleb, UW-Stevens Point Professor of Biology, and Rebecca Nelson and John Pade of Nelson and Pade, Inc.®, a Montello-based company specializing in aquaponics technology, systems and training.
 Aquaponics is the cultivation of fish and plants together in a constructed, re-circulating ecosystem that utilizes natural bacterial cycles to convert fish waste to plant nutrients.

 The next offering for this course is the Spring 2017 semester.
-The lectures run from late February – early May and take place online, each with a self-study session followed by a live chat with one of the three instructors.
+The lectures run from late February through early May and take place online, each with a self-study session followed by a live chat with one of the three instructors.
 The hands-on lab sessions for the three credit course are held in May at Nelson and Pade Inc.®’s demonstration greenhouse in Montello, WI.

 “This private/public partnership and the resulting UW-Stevens Point aquaponics course is a new stage in the development of the aquaponics industry and in providing comprehensive training in aquaponics at the university level,” said Hartleb.